 Baudry-Dutour: Wines

-The former is sourced from 15 hectares of vines, picked at a yield of about 50 hl/ha, using machine after nettoyage.
+The former is sourced from 15 hectares of vines, picked at a yield of about 50 hl/ha, using a machine harvester after nettoyage.
 The grapes thus arrive at the cellars ready destemmed, where they see a traditional vinification in stainless steel vat, and élevage also in stainless steel.
 As for the Vieilles Vignes cuvée, this is sourced from about 10 hectares of 46-year old vines, picked by hand at a yield of about 40 hl/ha.
 The bunches are destemmed at the cellars and see a traditional vinification, but here the élevage is conducted in oak barrels, the ages ranging from second-fill to ancient, 15-year old vessels.